JarbasHiveMind/HiveMind-community-docs/docs/04_protocol.md

 > ⚠️ Protocol v0 is **deprecated**!
 However some clients (e.g., HiveMind-Js) may not yet support Protocol Version 1.

+---

-TODO - explain each of the features above in a subsection below
+🚧 TODO - explain Binary serialization 🚧